Have you ever caught procrastinating in the morning, only to feel overwhelmed at the end of the day?

 Improved concentration power

-Not all of us can focus for extended periods of time.
-But everyone can make a little effort to put their heads down for 25 minutes, work, and take a break after.
+Not all of us can focus for extended periods.
+But everyone can make a little effort to put their heads down for 25 minutes, work, and take a break afterward.

-In fact, a couple of researchers discovered that brief breaks actually improve the overall concentration power, or vigilance as they call it.
-They actually reset it, allowing you to start with a clean slate.
-Much like the bonus parts in most video games.
+A couple of researchers discovered that brief breaks improve the overall concentration power or vigilance, as they call it.
+They reset it, allowing you to start with a clean slate, much like the bonus parts in most video games.

 The Pomodoro Technique rests on the same principle.
-After each pomodoro, take full advantage of your break to recharge and keep your mind fresh for the next session of work.
+After each Pomodoro, take full advantage of your break to recharge and keep your mind fresh for the following work session.
 You’ll reduce the number of mistakes caused by a lack of concentration and avoid burnout in the long run.

 Decreased back pain